Custom Event Notification Templates¶

 - Subsequent parameters are the parameter values or variables for the DQL statement

-will be automatically escaped when replaced with specific values.
+is automatically escaped when replaced with a specific value.

 Assuming the variable host